 Backup versions are the file or files created during each backup operation.
-If you do not use consolidation feature, the amount of versions created is always equal to the amount of times the backup is executed or to the amount of stored points in time.
+The number of versions created is equal to the number of times the backup is executed.
 So, a version represents a point in time to which the system or data can be restored.

-To put it another way, backup versions represent full and incremental backups - see Full and incremental backups (p.
-18).
+Backup versions represent full, incremental and differential backups - see Full, incremental and differential backups.

 The backup versions are similar to file versions.
-The file versions concept is familiar to those who use a Windows Vista and Windows 7 feature called "Previous versions of files".
+The file versions concept is familiar to those who use a Windows feature called "Previous versions of files".
 This feature allows you to restore a file as it existed on a particular date and time.
 A backup version allows you to recover your data in a similar way.